ljleb/sd-webui-neutral-prompt/README.md

 AND_SALT a dazzling fireworks display in the sky
 ```

-In this case, the extension identifies and isolates the most salient regions in the noise of the fireworks display prompt.
-Then, the extension applies this salient noise to the noise of the beach scene.
+In this case, the extension identifies and isolates the most salient regions in the noise of the fireworks prompt.
+Then, the extension applies this salient noise to the noise of the beach prompt.
 Only the portions of the beach noise that coincide with the salient areas of the fireworks noise are affected.
-These areas are replaced by the salient noise from the fireworks display.
+These areas are replaced by noise from the fireworks display.

 ![image](https://github.com/ljleb/sd-webui-neutral-prompt/assets/32277961/f3734a32-303c-4d4e-b1f3-57729383cc4c)